String amplitudes and mutual information in confining backgrounds: the partonic behavior: Introduction

-In \cite{Bianchi:2021sug}, using holographic confining backgrounds, the partonic behavior of scattering processes at large and medium ranges of Mandelstam variable $s$ have been explored, where the branch cut singularities at smaller values of $s$ have been observed, whereas the peaks decline at large values $s$.
-This work was based on the previous works of Polchinski and Strassler \cite{Polchinski:2001tt}, whose main result was writing the $4d$ amplitude in terms of the $10d$ scattering amplitude as
+The measure of mutual information in quantum field theories can detect the patterns of entanglement in a more precise way as it is UV regulated.
+Therefore, the mutual information is a superior measure to extract the universalities in the structures of the entanglement of the system.
+It could also depict the intrinsic behaviors of the strings in a more exhaustive way.
+In addition, as pointed out in \cite{Chen:2022cmr}, compared to entanglement entropy, mutual information is less constrained by the symmetries and hence it can illustrate better the details, such as the full spectrum of the CFTs directly related to the behaviors of the fundamental strings.

-where here $\mathcal{A}_{10}$ is the $10d$ string amplitude, $r$ is the holographic radial coordinate, and $\Psi (r)$ is the wave function of the scattered state.
-In the holographic QCD models with a non-trivial dilaton field such as Maldacena-Nunez \cite{Maldacena:2000mw} or even Witten-QCD \cite{Witten:1997ep,Seiberg:1994aj}, where the dilaton field depends on the radial coordinate, the above relation should instead be written as
+Specifically, the singularities in the scattering amplitudes, which have been observed in \cite{Bianchi:2021sug}, would form logarithmic branch cuts (rather than poles).
+These erratic behaviors and branch cuts, which are more pronounced for small $s$ and fade away for larger $s$, can be explained by the creation of bound states in a confining background.
+The same erratic behavior and peak-structures due to these bound states can be detected through mutual information as well, as we have observed in our numerical studies in \cite{Ghodrati:2021ozc, Ghodrati:2022kuk}.

-Then, there, the amplitudes has been expanded around its poles and it has been shown that the singularities, instead of being the actual poles, would be in the form of branch points or branch cuts with finite imaginary parts (which is the sign of bound state creation) and therefore, the authors of \cite{Bianchi:2021sug}, suggested that the prescription of Polchinski and Strassler \cite{Polchinski:2001tt} would fail in this limit.
-Then, in these scenarios, one might think that other tools such as new holographic mixed quantum information and correlation measures, such as mutual information, negativity or entanglement of purification could be new tools to probe these scenarios and give new information.
+In \cite{Bianchi:2021sug}, specifically, the partonic behavior of scattering processes at larger and medium ranges of Mandelstam variable $s$ in the holographic confining backgrounds have been explored.
+This observation was based on the works of Polchinski and Strassler \cite{Polchinski:2001tt}, whose their main result was writing the $4d$ amplitude in terms of the $10d$ scattering amplitude as

-In order to reinforce such implementations, we propose a strong connection between the behavior of entanglement entropy and quantum correlation measures among two mixed subsystems at various energy and scales of the setup, and the behaviors of string scattering amplitudes in the holographic QCD backgrounds, where the quantized behavior and the creation of bound states could be observed in both cases.
-This connection is specifically found using these three works \cite{Ghodrati:2021ozc, Bianchi:2021sug, Hubeny:2014zna}, and based on the numerical studies performed in confining geometries.
+where $\mathcal{A}_{10}$ is the $10d$ string amplitude, $r$ is the holographic radial coordinate, and $\Psi (r)$ is the wave function of the scattered state.
+In the holographic QCD models with a non-trivial dilaton field such as Maldacena-Nuñez \cite{Maldacena:2000mw} or Witten-QCD \cite{Witten:1997ep,Seiberg:1994aj}, where the dilaton field depends on the radial coordinate, the above relation should instead be written as